supabase/realtime/forum/TLA_FINDINGS.md

 but every reachable miss is **Finding-A-class**: the missed holder is on a different committed view than the router (asymmetric convergence; transient and self-healing).
-Whether it warrants action is the same *zero-miss vs eventual-convergence* decision as Finding A.
+Whether it warrants action is the same *zero-miss vs eventual-convergence* decision as Finding A. **Decided: documented and accepted for now** — reproduced end-to-end by a distributed test and written up in README.md; the candidate fix is recorded but deferred (see "Finding B residual — status" under "Follow-up models").

 **Takeaway.** The follow-up did its job: it found that `Muster2Restart` (and hence the restart half of caveat 3) was **not faithful** — it omitted the load-bearing peer-pid